nicolaslecrique/vibe-basic/README.md

 vb compile
 ```

-### Vibe command to reuse vibe-package from others
+### Vibe command to reuse vibe from others

-Some fellow vibe-coders already vibe-coded things, so instead of starting from scratch and reinvent the wheel, you can simply reuse what they did direclty in your app.
-To protect against unexpected changes in the things provided by them, you can even specify a specific version
+Some fellow vibe-coders already vibe-coded things, so instead of starting from scratch and reinvent the wheel, you can simply reuse what they did direclty into your app.
+To protect against unexpected changes, you can even specify a specific version

 ```bash
 vibe-install the vibe-dependency XYZ on github, version 1.2.3